vianna-research/website/pages/workgroups/doll.md

-title: AG Doll - Biomaterial Engineering
+title: AG Doll - BioMaterial Engineering

 **BILD zur Forschung**

-The research group Biomaterial Engineering is included in the ExcellenceCluster Hearing4All.
-After   The research started in July 2013, when Prof. Doll came to the Department of Otorhinolaryngolgoy at the MHH to work on .....
+The research group BioMaterial Engineering works on development and production techniques for new electrode concepts for active implants in the head region.
+Concepts and materials from nanotechnology and microelectronic, especially polymers, polymer composites and polymer semi conductors, are used.
+Mechanoactive, individualised and biochemosensoric implants are realised.

+More information about current projects can be found [here](/doll/projects).

 **Contact Information:**

-Biomaterial Engineering
+BioMaterial Engineering
 Medizinische Hochschule Hannover
 Feodor-Lynen-Straße 27
 30625 Hannover